Join a Committee

 Interested in joining a committee?

 ASC’s success would not be possible without the hard work of our many committees who organize our fundraising events, develop our membership, and publicize our events.
-Please read below for more information about ASC’s Committees and contact one of the ASC Chairs Committee Chair, if you are interested in getting more involved, click here to download the committee application.
+Please read below for more information about ASC’s Committees.
+For more information, contact one of the ASC Committee Chairs.
+To join a committee, click here to download the committee application or fill out and submit the committee preference form through this website.,

 This committee is ASC’s primary source of fundraising.